kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/net-operator/README.md

 # net-operator

-Provide a minimal implementation of the net-operator. see [vm-operator](../vm-operator/README.md) for more details.
+Provide a minimal implementation of the net-operator.
+See [vm-operator](../vm-operator/README.md) for more details.